mzsoftsoftware/RollScript/README.md

 * Concrete feature requests
 * Actionable development tasks

+## Roadmap

+See [ROADMAP.md](ROADMAP.md) for planned features and development goals.

+The roadmap is intentionally flexible and will evolve together with the project.

 ## Security

-Please do not report security vulnerabilities through public Issues or Discussions.
+Please do not report security vulnerabilities through public GitHub Issues or Discussions.

 For security-related reports, please see [SECURITY.md](SECURITY.md).